Check out the results of our April schoalstic tournament, Spring Fever!

 As the summer heat dissipates and the fall breeze floats through, students go into full-on school mode as every school is in session.
 Even during these hectic times of homework and sports, 160 dedicated chess players congregated on September 22 at Gateway Middle School to battle for chess supremacy.

-Dog Day Duels.
-The name says it all.
-Even after spending a summer full of sun, fun and naps, the competitive spirit of chess players remains high.
-During the scorching heat at summer’s end and back-to-school excitement, 111 dedicated chess players clashed on August 27th on the SLU campus to determine the top dog and earn a strong start to the school year.
+After spending a summer full of sun, fun, and naps, the competitive spirit of chess players remains high.
+During the scorching heat at summer’s end and back-to-school excitement, 150 dedicated chess players clashed on August 26 at John Burroughs High School to determine the top dog and earn a strong start to the school year.